 Unplug To Save

-According to the US Energy Information Administration, in 2009 US homes on average used 34.6% of their total electricity on appliances, electronics and lighting.
+According to the US Energy Information Administration, in 2009 US homes on average used 34.6% of their total electricity on appliances, electronics, and lighting.
 That’s a pretty big chunk – and one that is worth exploring!

-Just as an aside – when I did a review in my house I discovered in our basement a DVD player, a VCR (not even sure why we still have this!), a Wii game console, a cable box and a TV all plugged in with the power light lit yet I couldn’t recall the last time my kids had even been in the basement!
-(The fact that it is a total wreck and you can’t see the floor was another story!
+Just as an aside – when I did a review in my house I discovered in our basement a DVD player, a VCR (not even sure why we still had this!), a Wii game console, a cable box and a TV all plugged in with the power lights lit.
+I couldn’t recall the last time my kids had even been in the basement!
+The fact that it was a total wreck and you couldn’t see the floor was another story!